A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: Introduction

 \subsubsection{Mesoscopic approximation}

-Often one would like to combine the macroscopic leading order term and first order correction in order to get a mesoscopic approximation of the solution of the original KTE.
+Often, when considering e.g., Hilbert expansions of the form \cgr{$c^{\ve}=c^{0}+\ve c^{0}_1+O(\varepsilon^2)$} for the solution of the original KTE, one would like to combine {the leading} order term $c^0$ and first order correction $\ve c^{0}_1$ in order to get a mesoscopic approximation.
 The basic straightforward approach which consists of directly adding them together is known to have a serious drawback: the resulting function is not necessarily nonnegative.
 One way to avoid this issue is to use a nonlinear Hilbert expansion as was done, e.g. in \cite{CGCT2005} for a simpler equation and in space dimension one.
 In this work we develop an alternative approach which requires dealing with a truncated version of the original mesoscopic equation.
 This new PDE is a transport equation in terms of a mesoscopic first order approximation.
 It preserves both positivity and the total mass and can be solved numerically after the macroscopic approximations of zero and first orders are obtained. \\

 The remainder of the paper is structured as follows.
 To begin with, we introduce in \cref{SecKTE} a prototypical KTE describing cell movement on the mesolevel.
 For this model, we consider in \cref{SecScaling} parabolic and hyperbolic scalings of time and space and formally derive the corresponding limits and first-order corrections, also developing a mesoscopic first order approximation which preserves both positivity and the total mass.
 The rigorous scaling is done in \cref{SecRig}.
 In the closing \cref{SecDis} we discuss our findings.